Throat culture

 What happens when the test is performed?

 A cotton swab is rubbed against the back of your throat to gather a sample of mucus.
 This takes only a second or two and makes some people feel a brief gagging or choking sensation.
-The mucus sample is then placed on a culture plate that helps any bacteria present in the mucus grow, so they can be examined and identified.
+The sample may be tested immediately to see if you have strep throat.
+Your doctor may also take a second sample to place on a culture plate that helps any bacteria present in the mucus grow, so they can be more thoroughly examined and identified.

 What risks are there from the test?